 My Observations:

-As I pointed out earlier, the main options for Nespresso Vertuo machines at the moment, or at least the the majority of popular, appear to be the Vertuo Next & Vertuoplus, and these two machines I’m featuring in this post appear to be the perfect in terms of value for money, and the a lot of popular at the time of writing.
+As I explained earlier, the main options for Nespresso Vertuo machines at the moment, or at least the the majority of popular, appear to be the Vertuo Next & Vertuoplus, and these two machines I’m featuring in this post appear to be the perfect in terms of appreciate for money, and the many popular at the time of writing.

 The main differences between this and the other popular model, Vertuo Next:

-If you think among the Nespresso Vertuo machines is right for you, however you’re uncertain which one – or if you’re not sure if this is the right machine for you at all, don’t forget you can always do the in reality old-fashioned thing of going into an actual store and trying these machines.
+If you think one of the Nespresso Vertuo machines is right for you, however you’re not sure which one – or if you’re not sure if this is the right machine for you at all, don’t forget you can always do the very old-fashioned thing of going into an actual store and trying these machines.

-These days, not so much, and I don’t think that’s purely due to getting completely out of the habit of going to shops.
+These days, not so much, and I don’t think that’s purely due to getting entirely out of the habit of going to shops.

-It’s probably partly that, but I think the main reason many us these days wouldn’t think of going out to buy electrical stuff like coffee machines from a shop, is that we know we can usually get better deals online, and it’s just so much easier!
+It’s probably partly that, but I think the main reason a lot of us these days wouldn’t think of going out to buy electrical stuff like coffee machines from a shop, is that we know we can usually get better deals online, and it’s just so much easier!

-The benefit of going to a Nespresso store although, of course, is that you can try their various machines while you’re there.
-It’s worth just double checking with your local Nespresso Boutique before you go, though, that you can actually try the coffee while you’re there, as that’ll depend on whether they’ve gone totally back to regular or whether there are Covid restrictions in place.
+The benefit of going to a Nespresso store even though, of course, is that you can try their various machines while you’re there.
+It’s worth just double checking with your local Nespresso Boutique before you go, though, that you can extremely try the coffee while you’re there, as that’ll depend on whether they’ve gone completely back to regular or whether there are Covid restrictions in place.

 A Few Final Comments

-OK so that’s about all I’ve got to say about the best pod coffee machines, however just before I sign off – I’m going to answer a few commonly asked questions.
+OK so that’s about all I’ve got to say about the perfect pod coffee machines, but simply before I sign off – I’m going to answer a few extensively asked questions.

 Is Dolce Gusto Owned by Nespresso?